Sunnybank

 Recent residential development output has been above average within Sunnybank when compared nationally

-This balances buyer choice while supporting current property values, although development activity has moderated recently.
-New development consists of 96.0% detached dwellings and 4.0% medium and high-density housing, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+New development consists of 96.0% detached dwellings and 4.0% medium and high-density housing, preserving Sunnybank's suburban nature with a focus on detached housing attracting space-seeking buyers.
 With around 345 people per dwelling approval, Sunnybank shows a developed market.
-Looking ahead, Sunnybank is expected to grow by 2,044 residents through to 2041.
-Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.
+By 2041, Sunnybank is expected to grow by approximately 2,044 residents.
+Development is keeping pace with projected growth, though increasing competition may arise as the population expands.

 Frequently Asked Questions - Development